Count Dracula: Character development subsequent to the novel

 Christopher Lee starred as Dracula in numerous Hammer Horror films.
 Shown here is the 1958 film Dracula.
 Lee fixed the image of the vampire bearing dual elongated fangs in popular culture.

+"Draculitz" in the Swedish derivative Powers of Darkness (Mörkrets Makter) from 1899, illustrated by Emil Åberg (1864–1940). Åberg was probably the first to ever depict Dracula in a published work.

 Dracula has been portrayed by more actors in more visual media adaptations of the novel than any other horror character.
 Actors who have played him include Bela Lugosi, John Carradine, Lon Chaney Jr., Christopher Lee, Francis Lederer, Denholm Elliott, Jack Palance, Louis Jourdan, Rudolf Martin, Frank Langella, Klaus Kinski, Gary Oldman, Leslie Nielsen, George Hamilton, David Niven, Charles Macaulay, Keith-Lee Castle, Ray Liotta, Gerard Butler, Duncan Regehr, Richard Roxburgh, Marc Warren, Rutger Hauer, Stephen Billington, Dominic Purcell, Jonathan Rhys Meyers, Luke Evans, Claes Bang, Javier Botet and Bill Skarsgård.
 In 1922, Max Schreck starred as Count Orlok (an adaptation of Count Dracula) in Nosferatu.
 In 2003, Count Dracula, as portrayed by Lugosi in the 1931 film, was named as the 33rd greatest movie villain by the AFI.
 In 2013, Empire magazine ranked Lee's portrayal as Dracula the 7th Greatest Horror Movie Character of All Time.

 The character is closely associated with the western cultural archetype of the vampire, and remains a popular Halloween costume.